Trade Stock Indices

 There are 2 types, based on the direction of the trend:

-Classic bullish divergence set-up occurs when trading price is making lower lows (LL), but oscillator is making higher lows (HL).
+Classic bullish divergence set-up occurs when the price is making lower lows (LL), but the oscillator is making higher lows (HL).
 The example explained and illustrated below shows a picture of this trade setup.

 Indices Classic Bullish Divergence